 In addition, your friendship and feelings skills both can be used to help your fellow players – by giving them some of your dice!
 I loved this so much.
-The first time we did this, kiddo was really confused why I was giving my dice over when I used my friendship and feeling skills to help.
-When I explained it again that I was giving help – kiddo sing-songed back, “Help is a present!
+The first time we did this, my kid was really confused why I was giving my dice over when I used my friendship and feeling skills to help.
+When I explained it again that I was giving help – my kid sing-songed back, “Help is a present!
 It’s a dice present!”
-After that, kiddo started giving some of the dice “presents” back to help me and literally said, “Here’s a present so you don’t run out!”
+After that, my kid started giving some of the dice “presents” back to help me and literally said, “Here’s a present so you don’t run out!”

 This was fairly profound to me at the moment.
 I think there’s a tendency to want to keep our skills to ourselves so we don’t lose what we have, but when we give those skills (or dice) as a gift and make sure others aren’t totally running out, we don’t have to lock those skills down.
 We can feel comfortable sharing them freely.
 On the flip side, I imagine if a player only accepts dice and NEVER gives them back to others so they can build up their own skills, they would learn really quickly that others will probably stop giving them more dice, either because it isn’t fair or because they’ve just run out.
 This is an amazing mechanic for teaching cooperation and to look out for your other players and friends that really ended up being a teaching moment for both my kid and me.

 Character and player roles